MidCamp/midcamp/README.md

 Apache is probably already running on port 80 for your system.
 Run `sudo apachectl stop` and try again.

+If this does not work, run `lsof -PiTCP -sTCP:LISTEN` and see what is using port 80.
+Kill it.

 ### I can't see new things in the style guide